How to Use the Google Meet Recorder

 Recording a Call

-1. Start your meeting: Join your Google Meet call at the scheduled time.
+1. Start your meeting: Join your Google Meet call as usual.

-2. Admit the Bot: The "Callbricks Notetaker" will request to join the session.
-The meeting host must click "Admit" to let the bot in.
+3. Admit the bot: The "Callbricks Notetaker" will request to join the session.
+The host must click "Admit" in Google Meet.

 Removing the Bot